dannynelson/guitar-quest/README.md

 - add facebook login as another option

 BugFixes / Security
+- have some way of capturing and tracking all errors that happen on client
+- use boom everywhere
+- separate subscriptions from user?
+- add auth requirements to user endpoints
 - landing image should be smaller (or loaded more gracefully) and served from S3.
 - mobile view doesnt work
 - do not allow level to go backwards if user points modified